google/forest-data-partnership/README.md

 ## Models

-Coming soon!

 Downloadable TensorFlow models are available in the `/models` directory.

-The `host_model.ipynb` notebook demonstrates how to host a model and connect to it from Eartyh Engine.
+The orest_Data_Partnership_model_hosting.ipynb` notebook demonstrates how to host a model and connect to it from Earth Engine.

 ## Papers